 One word, no hyphens in all uses

 In general, avoid unnecessary capitalization.
-Capitalize nouns that constitute the unique identification for a specific person, place
+Capitalize nouns that constitute the unique identification for a specific person, place or thing.

 John, Mary, America, Harrisonburg, Warren Hall

 • Lowercase the common noun elements of names in all plural uses.

 • Capitalize common nouns such as college, department and university when they are an integral part of the full name for a person place or thing.

 College of Business, Department of Biology, James Madison University, School of Music